 Drivers should take care to minimize all risks and distractions when driving, and removing their masks from their rearview mirrors is a simple way to improve their safety and the safety of others on the road.

-There are many places to store your masks which don’t impede your vision while driving.
+There are many places to store your masks that don’t impede your vision while driving.
 Place your mask in any one of the storage compartments, cup holders, or empty seats in your car.
 Place it in your purse, bag, or jacket.
 Just don’t hang it from your rearview mirror where it blocks your vision.